mjaakko/gtfs-library/README.md

 * Parsing GTFS data from ZIP archives and uncompressed CSV files
 * Writing GTFS data to ZIP archives and uncompressed CSV files
+* Data classes for GTFS data types
+  * Properties use corresponding Java types when it makes sense (e.g. `LocalDate` for dates)
 * Utilities for handling GTFS date and time values

 ## Usage